-Variable Trim System (if so equipped)
+Variable Trim System

 The variable trim system (VTS) changes the angle of the jet pump nozzle to provide the operator with a fast, effective system to compensate for load, thrust, riding position and water conditions.
 Correctly adjusted, it can improve handling, reduce porpoising, and position the watercraft at its best riding angle to attain maximum performance.